“Spot, what are we going to do today?” asked Fawn.

 “Now this is strange,” said Spot.
 “He always comes running when I mention food.”

-Ricky and Jenny Hansen came out onto the porch.
+Ricky and Heather Hansen came out onto the porch.

-“What’s wrong?” asked Jenny, when she saw the worried look on Spots face.
+“What’s wrong?” asked Heather, when she saw the worried look on Spots face.

 “I can’t find Fawn,” cried Spot.
 “He came up here to get a couple of cans of orange pop for our picnic and I haven’t seen him since.”